-Absolutely, the increase in funding can be easily marketed as a maintenance to campus services, many legislators feel as though Western is already serving its students well because of our relative position in the state, however relative good is not absolute good, and WWU can always be doing more, especially to support marginalized communities on campus like students of color.
-Western's current policies and funding level while they are better than some places in the state, are still failing students of color, students with disabilities, queers students, and other marginalized communities.
+The increase in funding can be easily marketed as a maintenance to campus services, many legislators feel as though Western is already serving its students well because of our relative position in the state, however relative good is not absolute good, and WWU can always be doing more, especially to support marginalized communities on campus like students of color.
+Western's current policies and funding level while they are better than some places in the state, are still failing students of color, students with disabilities, queer students, and other marginalized communities.
+If you already have the societal pressure of systemic oppression like racism it is that much harder to overcome the barriers to success at institutions like WWU.
+The nature of the issue also lends itself to building a diverse coalition around it.